 Our selection of Japanese blades is carefully curated to bring you the best in class.
 Any blade in our store is an endorsement, not just for the maker but for the range they have produced.
 We don't stock every Japanese brand, or every range from the makers we stock, and for very good reason.
 We cherry pick the best from the best so you don't have to worry about making a bad decision.

 Different knives suit different people.
 Our staff are skilled at giving the right advice to help you choose what's right for you.
 We offer classes on knife sharpening and general advice on knife care and maintenance.
 If you see an ingredient or piece of cookware in store and need inspiration on how to use it just ask and we are more than happy to help.

 Japanese knives need specialised sharpening.
 We highly encourage folks to learn about sharpening themselves with our sharpening classes.
 We also offer a professional Japanese knife sharpening service for the knives we sell in our Stanmore NSW and Richmond VIC locations.

 Our philosophy for cookware follows on from our selection of knives – only have the best in class.
 Cast iron designed to last 100 years, Konro barbeques commercially used by chefs, handmade tools rarely found outside of Japan and a rare selection of boutique Japanese ingredients.

 We love sake.
 Because we buy direct from the brewer and handle our own imports we're able to offer high quality, fresh artisanal sake at affordable prices.

-If you are interested in buying Japanese sake, beer, shochu or umeshu, we have a dedicated sake website you can buy sake online.
-Or if in Melbourne, visit our Richmond store.
+If you are interested in buying Japanese sake, beer, shochu or umeshu, we have a dedicated sake website you can buy sake online - shipping Australia wide.
+Or visit our Sydney or Melbourne stores.

 "Nihon No Takumi" translates as Japanese craftsmanship and since 2007 we have been supporting Japanese craftsmen to bring their products to the Australian market.